 Summer is synonymous with lobster.
 Some of the highest lobster landings are in the summer months.
 Lobsterman work around the clock to meet the demand of the tourists on the coast.
 You’ll find more lobsters in the summer since they migrate in shore to warmer waters, many shedding their shells.
 After lobsters molt they need to feed.
 And hungry, active lobsters are easier to trap!
 Much of the product between July and late September is characterized by a soft-shell.
 These soft-shell lobsters are not as strong and are more difficult to transport live.
 What’s more soft-shell lobsters have less meat per pound than hard-shell lobsters.
 You’ll see a couple price levels in the summer; a cheap price for soft-shell lobsters, and higher prices for the limited hard-shell lobsters.

 From mid September to late November lobster fishing is in full swing.
-The haul is great, especially for hard-shell lobsters.
+The haul is great, especially for hard-shell, live lobsters.
 Much of the lobster inventory will be used to meet the demand for Christmas dinners and New Years celebrations.
 A bulk of the hard-shell lobsters are shipped overseas to Europe and Asia where they fetch top dollar.
 In anticipation of seasonal changes and when harvest exceeds demand, the excess is stored, or pounded to be made available when the catch is slower.

 Lobsters are less active as water temperature drops.
 When water temperature are very cold (January through March), there is not too much lobster fishing going on.
 Cold weather, wind and rough seas make lobstering difficult.
 There are a few brave souls braving the elements.
 The quality of lobsters picks up again in May and June, just before molting, when the lobsters have more meat.

-The Best Time of Year to Buy Lobster
+Best Months to Buy Lobster

 January, February and March